 Note: Check out The UK Rules Pinterest section for a larger image and other pictures relating to health and safety.

-The recommendation says any fire hydrant water supply infrastructure should provide mains network on the site.
+The recommendation says any fire hydrant water supply infrastructure should provide a mains network on the site.
 As a rule this should be at least 150 millimetres nominal diameter:

 Note: High risk areas may require a greater fire hydrant flow rate.